jasonkennealy/Rewild-Ireland/README.md

 Google Fonts was where i  got the fonts used on the website.

-Font Awesome For icons
+I used Font Awesome For icons

-Google Dev Tools
+I also used Google Dev Tools to help identify bugs and for debugging.

 [Am I Responsive?](http://ami.responsivedesign.is/) To display the website on different devices